 The concept of multiplication has ancient roots, dating back to the early civilizations of Mesopotamia and Egypt.
 These societies developed methods for multiplying numbers to solve practical problems related to trade, agriculture, and construction.
 The ancient Egyptians, for example, used a method of doubling and halving to perform multiplication, while the Babylonians developed multiplication tables to aid in their calculations.

 Over time, different cultures contributed to the development of more efficient multiplication techniques.
-The Indian mathematician Brahmagupta introduced the concept of zero in the 7th century, which greatly simplified arithmetic calculations.
+That's why the Indian mathematician Brahmagupta introduced the concept of zero in the 7th century, which greatly simplified arithmetic calculations.
 The Hindu-Arabic numeral system, which we use today, also played a crucial role in the evolution of multiplication.
 This system, with its place-value notation, made it easier to perform complex calculations, including the multiplication of large numbers.

 Essential Concepts for Multiplying Larger Numbers